syncfusion-content/maui-docs/MAUI/Carousel-View/LoadMore.md

 # Load More in .NET MAUI Carousel View (SfCarousel)

-Watch this video for a quick guide on customizing the .NET MAUI Carousel.
+To get start quickly to customize the Appearance of .NET MAUI Carousel, you can check on this video:

 {% youtube "https://www.youtube.com/watch?v=Q3eNppgpQ2Y" %}